 AI Agent ROI — The Numbers Behind 171% Average Returns

 The payback timeline is where the math gets interesting.
-Most first agents pay back in 3-6 months.
+Most first agents we have deployed pay back in 3-6 months.
 After that, the ongoing cost is typically fixed while the business continues to grow around the agent.
 The second agent has a faster perceived payback because the infrastructure is already in place.

 The typical SaaS payback is 12-18 months.
 You pay the subscription, spend months implementing, then slowly start seeing ROI.